-- Base salary is the fixed pay for the role performed determined by the scope and complexity of the role and is reviewed regularly.
+- Base salary is the fixed pay for the role performed, determined by the scope and complexity of the role and is reviewed regularly.
 Overall base salary structures are positioned to manage salaries around the relevant market medians.
-Key factors to be taken into account are the individual's overall experience and performance. - The variable remuneration architecture is aligned with the achievement of the key financial objectives and the execution of the business strategy, risk management framework and operational plans, via short-term and long-term incentive plans.
+Key factors to be taken into account are the individual's overall experience and performance. - The variable remuneration architecture is aligned with the achievement of the key financial objectives and the execution of the business strategy, Enterprise Risk Management Framework and operational plans, via short-term and long-term incentive plans.
 The plan designs are reviewed regularly by the Nomination and Remuneration Committee and the Board of Directors.
 The incentive plans are discretionary and can be terminated, modified, changed, or revised, at any time, except for previously awarded grants.
-A claw-back framework is in place however, for members of the Executive Committee to allow for recovery, forfeiture and/or claw-back, subject to specific conditions.
-Malus conditions are also in place to reduce or eliminate awards applicable to all STIP, GIPP and LTIP participants. - Variable remuneration is structured such that on average there is a higher weighting towards the longer-term sustainable performance for the most senior employees of the Company, including the individuals with the most impact on the Company's risk profile for key risk takers.
+A claw-back framework is in place, however, for members of the Executive Committee and, in some jurisdictions, may apply for additional STIP and LTIP participants based on local legal and regulatory requirements to allow for recovery, forfeiture and/or claw-back, subject to specific conditions.
+Malus conditions are also in place to reduce or eliminate awards applicable to all STIP, GIPP and LTIP participants. - Variable remuneration is structured such that, on average, there is a higher weighting towards the longer-term sustainable performance for the most senior employees of the Company, including the individuals with the most impact on the Company's risk profile for key risk takers.
 This ensures that a significant portion of the variable pay for the senior group is deferred to promote the risk awareness of the participants and to encourage the participants to operate the business in a sustainable manner.